fuopen/UKB_anc/README.md

 - UKB_BI_ids_in_20_cities.rds: individual level data, the participants born in one of the 20 cities plotted

 After call the main function "make.figs", the structure barplots of each 20 cities will be created at "GB_city_fig/" at the current working directory.

+<a id="item-gwas"></a>
+## GWAS scripts

+The scripts in this section were used to run GWAS analysis and generate the input for the Main figure 3, Extended Data Figure 4,6 and Supplementary Figures 1-3

+<a id="item-gwas-acpc"></a>
+### AC vs. PC

+The scripts used here were mainly for generating the Main Figure 3a-b and Supplemenetary Figure 1-2

 <a id="item-emaf"></a>
 ## Estimate ancestry specific allele frequency by EM